bushw011/urmorris-pages/pages/02.news/minnesota-chief-justice-lorie-gildea-visits-for-women%27s-history-month/blog.md

 Women like Bettina Blake are who Chief Justice Gildea said define the true story of women’s history - a hard fight by generations of women pioneers smashing glass ceilings - reaching the top of their ladders to help other women reach higher on their own.

-_Image on top courtesy of minnlawyer.com_
+_Image on top courtesy of league of women voters MN_